hoffmangroup/segway/doc/api.rst

     Behaves as a dictionary where keys are names for later reference and each value should be set to the covariance value or a :py:class:`Covar` object initialized with the covariance value.
+If a Python float or list of floats is given, it is converted to a :py:class:`Covar` object using :py:meth:`Covar.__init__`.

     .. py:attribute:: dpmf
         :type: InlineSection